Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 * `.vscode/tasks.shared.json`
 * `.vscode/launch.shared.json`
 * `.editorconfig`

-Continue through the rest of the setup steps until you get to `bash ./start.sh`.
-Before running `start.sh` you should have code in your `pythoncodefolder` and you should modify `start.sh` to suit your needs.
+* `start.sh`

+If you need to interactively initialize your code in the container with it's exact environment...
+* Do steps #01 and #02 of [setup-and-run](#setup-and-run)
+* Run `. setup-dev.sh` (it will give an error that requirements.txt doesn't exist)
-> To interactively initialize your code in the container with it's exact environment, `cd docker && docker compose run python /bin/bash` and then do your thing.
+* Run `cd docker && docker compose run python /bin/bash` and then do your thing.
->
-> **django**
+    * **django**
-> ```bash
+        ```bash
-> python -m pip install Django==4.1.7
+        python -m pip install Django==4.1.7
-> mkdir settings
+        mkdir settings
-> django-admin startproject settings .
+        django-admin startproject settings .
-> python -m pip freeze > requirements.txt
+        python -m pip freeze requirements.txt
-> # Add an app
+        # Add an app
-> mkdir apps
+        mkdir apps
-> mkdir apps/myapp
+        mkdir apps/myapp
-> python manage.py startapp myapp ./apps/myapp
+        python manage.py startapp myapp ./apps/myapp
-> # Add "psycopg2==2.9.5" to generated requirements.txt (for postgresql)
+        # Add "psycopg2==2.9.5" to generated requirements.txt (for postgresql)
-> ```
+        ```

-Run `bash ./start.sh` and finish following the setup
+* Run `. setup-dev.sh` again, should be no errors

+Run `. start.sh` to run the code

 Update the README Title, and (probably) nuke this "Adopt this for your project" section.